- What is the Crookstone Adventure Trust?

 - How much does it cost to hire the barn?

-The charges range from free, up to £100 per night, depending on ability to pay.
-We also offer a per person per night rate if there is not full occupancy.
+The charges range from free to £10 per person per night, depending on the ability to pay.